Julie Christensen (politician): Political career

 In January 2015, Christensen was appointed by San Francisco Mayor Ed Lee to fill the District 3 supervisorial vacancy left by former Board of Supervisors President David Chiu upon his election to the California State Assembly.
 In the closely fought supervisorial election in December 2015, she was defeated by Aaron Peskin, who had previously held the seat from 2001 until 2009.
-During the election campaign, Julie Christensen cited the physics concept "wormhole"—a connection between two different space-times—to describe the Stockton Street Tunnel connecting Union Square and Chinatown, Peskin's ally Rose Pak distorted the word "wormhole" to imply that Chinatown is a hole of worms, which successfully triggered the anger of some Chinatown residents.
-That negative press controlled by Rose Pak in Chinatown created an opportunity for Peskin to pick up much-needed votes in the Chinese community when he ran against Christensen.
+During the election campaign, Julie Christensen used the word "wormhole" — a hypothetical structure connecting two different points in spacetime — to describe the Stockton Street Tunnel connecting Union Square and Chinatown.
+Peskin's ally Rose Pak claimed the word "wormhole" implied Chinese people were no better than worms, drawing negative press that allowed Peskin to gain votes from Chinese community members.

 She has also served on the advisory board for SPUR and is an active proponent of extending San Francisco's Central Subway to North Beach.

 Christensen currently serves as the executive director of the Dogpatch and Northwest Potrero Hill Green Benefit District.